facebook/docusaurus/website/docs/using-themes.md

 }
 ```

-and if you want to use Bootstrap styling, you can swap out the theme with `theme-blog-bootstrap`:
+and if you want to use Bootstrap styling, you can swap out the theme with `theme-blog-bootstrap` (fictitious non-existing theme):

 ```js
 // docusaurus.config.js